Gladstone Land Q3 2024 Earnings Call Transcript

 Lewis Parrish

-CFO & Assistant Treasurer at Gladstone Land
+CFO at Gladstone Land Corporation

 Craig Kucera

-MD - Equity Research at Lucid Capital Markets
+Analyst at Lucid Capital Markets

 Okay.
-And kind of changing gears looking on the participation rent side, there was pretty good strength year over year.
+And kind of changing gears, looking on the participation rent side, there was pretty good strength year-over-year.
 Were there any particular crops where that strength came from?

 Lewis Parrish